Vibe coding in 2026: build real apps without writing code

 How much does it cost to build an app with vibe coding tools?

 Costs vary significantly based on the tool and app complexity.
-Base44 starts around $29/month for basic apps, while Lovable ranges from $20-200/month depending on features.
+Base44 starts around $29/month for basic apps, while Lovable ranges from $20 to $200/month depending on features.
+Cursor and Windsurf start at $20/month.
 Google Stitch is free but only handles UI prototyping.
 Factor in additional costs for deployment, domain names, and any third-party integrations your app requires.
-Most creators spend $50-300/month total for a production app with moderate traffic.
+Most creators spend $50 to $300/month total for a production app with moderate traffic.

 Can vibe coding handle database management and user authentication?